GingerTeaOrg/Metrostroi-Coding-Wiki/wiki/Function Glossary.md

         self.FrontCouple:SetParameters() --get the coupler type from the variable self.RearCouple:SetParameters()
 	local tex = "Def_U2"
 	self:UpdateTextures()
 	--self:UpdateLampsColors()
 	self.FrontCouple.CoupleType = "U2" --ensures the couplers are the correct model` self.RearCouple.CoupleType = "U2"
 end
 ```

 ## self:WriteTrainWire(num,value)

 Write to a train wire that will be available across all coupled units.
 This is your ticket to Multiple Unit operation.
 Expects an integer for `value`.
 I recommend keeping an excel sheet or txt somewhere that notes which wire number does what, because Metrostroi is sure as shite not going to tell you.
+Note that all units in a consists can write to a virtual wire, and the value each unit writes will aggregate to a final value.
+Therefore, when checking for an expected value, it's better to use "greater than" or "smaller than" operators rather than "equals".

 ## self:ReadTrainWire(num)